imtanmayraj/My-JS-files/README.md

-keeping files  here for refeing in future
+keeping files  here for refering in future